passes-org/passes/docs/protocol-reference.md

 type RequestEnvelopeV0 = {
     // Version is always 0 for this envelope version
     version: 0;
-    // The request type's identifier.
+    // The request topic's identifier.
 This field is run-length encoded and can be up to 256 bytes long
-    tag: string;
+    topic: string;
-    // The raw request body, encoded via the request type's request body codec
+    // The raw request body, encoded via the request topic's request body codec
     body: Uint8Array;
 }

 // Result message structure
 type ResultEnvelopeV0 =
     // The user accepted the request.
-Body contains the raw result body, encoded via the request type's result body codec
+Body contains the raw result body, encoded via the request topic's result body codec
     | { status: 'accepted'; body: Uint8Array }
     // The user rejected the request (no additional information is available)
     | { status: 'rejected' }